diskoverdata/diskover-docs/source_files/tags_application_methods_autotag.md

 - `name`: a list of file/directory names (case-sensitive)
 - `name_exclude`: a list of file/directory names to exclude (case-sensitive)
-- `ext`: a list of file extensions (without the .) (use lowercase - all file extension are stored as lowercase in the index)
+- `ext`: a list of file extensions (without the .) (use lowercase - all file extensions are stored as lowercase in the index)
 - `path`: a list of paths (parent_path field, case-sensitive)
 - `path_exclude`: a list of paths to exclude (parent_path field, case-sensitive)
 - `ctime`: change time at least this number or older (days)
 - `mtime`: modified time at least this number or older (days)
 - `atime`: access time at least this number or older (days)
-- `tags`: a list of tags to apply if item matches
+- `tags`: a list of tags to apply if the item matches

 > _Note:_ name, name_exclude, path, path_exclude, and ext all use [Python re.search](https://docs.python.org/3.7/library/re.html) (regular expression).
 > All list items should be in quotes and separated by comma